irdest/irdest/docs/developer/src/technical/specification.md

 The implementation of `configure` and `irq_live_announcement` are optional, since the two default scoring mechanisms can run stateless.
 Nonetheless configuration and "announcement capture" is supported via this API.

-The current definition of `ScorerConfiguration` is defined as follows:
+For any given route scoring module a `ScorerConfiguration` type is constructed and kept in memory along-side the actual scorer.
+It's defined as follows:

 ```rust
 struct ScorerConfiguration {